 In very simple terms, think about a company buying stock using cash, you would see a credit entry in the cash account to reflect a decrease in the asset and a debit entry in the stock/purchases account to represent the increase in the asset.

-Correctly recording the double entry ensures that accounting equation is always balanced.
+Correctly recording the double entry ensures that the accounting equation is always balanced.

 The entries follow a set of rules depending on the effect that transaction has: